frictionlessdata/datapackage/data-packages/index.md

 Here is an example for a CSV file:

     {
-      // one of url or path should be present
+      # one of url or path should be present
-      url:
-      path:
+      "url":
+      "path":

-      dialect: # as per CSV Dialect specification
-      schema:  # as per JSON Table Schema
+      "dialect": # as per CSV Dialect specification "schema":  # as per JSON Table Schema
     }

 The [Tabular Data Package][tdp] provides a specification focused on tabular data.